 CBD oil vape cartridges also rarely contain nicotine, meaning they aren’t addictive and can be enjoyed even by non-smokers/vapers.

 However, nicotine options are available for those vaping CBD to stop smoking.

 Vaping CBD oil has also been found to be an effective way to aid the quitting of marijuana smoking, reducing the stress, anxiety and insomnia that often come with withdrawal, but without any of the psychoactive or addictive effects experienced when using the cannabis plant as a whole.

-CBD gummies are a great way to give CBD to kids but are very popular for adults suffering from anxiety and depression too.
+CBD gummies are very popular for adults suffering from mental illness, insomnia, or pain.
 They put a nice dose of CBD into an appealing and easy to ingest candy.